kapple19/OceanAcoustics.jl/docs/src/0index.md

 ```

 ## Usage
-To load the package, use the command:
+To load the package, use the command

 ```
 using OceanAcoustics